 Inflammatory Bowel Disease (IBD) and travel can sometimes be like ketchup and chocolate cake: they just don't go well together.

-Well, I love international travel and I have Crohn's disease, and I travel like a nut.
-Here are some tips for making it work.
+Well, I love international travel - and I have Crohn's disease.

 In the 10 years that I've lived with the joys of Crohn's disease Crohn's has not stopped me from the following: